bitrise-io/devcenter/_articles/reviews/expose.md

 You can call `envman` in any Step, including a script step, or even in your own script (stored in your repository) if you call it from a `bitrise` build.

-Other ways of using `envman`:

-* You can specify the value as the `--value` parameter (you can see this in the previous example).
+You can specify the value as the `--value` parameter (you can see this in the previous example).
 Pipe the value as shown here:

       echo 'hi' | envman add --key MY_RELEASE_NOTE
-* Or read the value from a file:
+You can also read the value from a file:

       envman add --key MY_RELEASE_NOTE --valuefile ./some/file/path